philippalbert/magic_mirror/README.md

 ## Troubleshooting

-- **Speech recognition not working**: Ensure browser has offline models downloaded
+- **Speech recognition not working**: Ensure microphone permissions are granted; check internet connection for online recognition
 - **LLM not responding**: Check that Ollama is running with `ollama list`
 - **Microphone access denied**: Grant microphone permissions in browser settings
 - **Port 5000 in use**: Change the port in `app.py` if needed